 A tractor unit can sometimes have a mounted crane located behind the cab.
 The tractor unit can still pull a trailer using its fifth wheel, although it will carry less payload, due to the extra bulk of the crane.
 A crane truck is able to lift its load on site, and usually comes with stabilisers like those on mobile cranes.
 These cranes can come in sizes from a few tonnes - up to special heavy-duty ones that can lift in excess of 80 ton/mtr - for lifting intermodal containers and office units.
 Unlike a rigid truck with a crane, the tractor and crane have the advantage that they can be separated and repositioned relative to the load if necessary.

 In the European Union and non-EU countries that have signed the ADR agreement, tractor units which haul tankers carrying flammable liquids must be specially modified to reduce the fire risk.
 This includes using a fully insulated electrical system (neither side earthed to the frame), relocation of exhaust components, and enclosing all wiring in conduit.
-Additional requirements include mandatory ABS on both the tractor and the trailer, additional 6-kilogram (13 lb) fire extinguishers for putting out a fire in the tanker, leak containment equipment, etc. In countries that have signed the ADR agreement, a driver is required to have special training for hauling dangerous goods (including flammable liquids) in tanks.
-This is a supplement to the main ADR training certificate.
+Additional requirements include mandatory ABS on both the tractor and the trailer, additional 6-kilogram (13 lb) fire extinguishers for putting out a fire in the tanker, leak containment equipment, etc.

 In the USA and Australia in particular, owner drivers, and even fleet operators, go to great lengths to customise their vehicle in a similar fashion to a custom car.
 This involves fitting larger exhaust systems (often highly polished stainless steel or chrome plating), extra lights and custom paint, among other things.
 Such tractor units attract lots of attention, and can be beneficial for promoting their businesses; such tractors can be matched with customised trailers.
 Some companies have one custom truck, or at least one tractor unit that is different, or more powerful, than the rest, to act as their flagship.